-Welcome to Channahon School District 17, where you will find caring educators, high quality instruction, and a student-centered learning experience!
+Welcome to Channahon School District 17, where you will find caring educators, high quality instruction, and a studentcentered learning experience.
 Our team looks forward to helping your child reach the next level of success on their academic journey.
-We are very proud of our District and can't wait for you and your child to experience what we call 'Channahon Pride'!

-If you are new to Channahon we invite you to learn more about us by visiting our webpage (www.csd17.org).
-You can also follow us on Twitter.
-Please feel free to contact any of the District administrators if you have questions or cannot find the information you are looking for on our website.
+If you are new to Channahon, welcome to our community!
+We invite you to learn more about us by visiting our webpage (www.csd17.org).
+Please feel free to contact any of the School District 17 administrators if you have questions.

+Sincerely,

-Sincerely, Dr. Nicholas Henkle Superintendent
+Dr. Nicholas Henkle Superintendent